Corporate Governance

 6. Activities of the Advisory Committee with respect to determination of officers’ remuneration

-A total of three Remuneration Committee meetings were held in the fiscal year ended March 31, 2023, to inquire about the validity of the remuneration of the Company based on comparative analysis between the officers’ remuneration amount of the Company and the officers’ remuneration of other companies, which had been made by the research company.
-The Board of Directors put a proposal on officers’ remuneration on the agenda based on the result of the advice given by the relevant organization.
+A total of four Remuneration Committee meetings were held in the fiscal year ended March 31, 2025, to inquire about the validity of the remuneration of the Company based on comparative analysis between the officers' remuneration amount of the Company and the officers' remuneration of other companies, which had been made by the research company.
+The Board of Directors put a proposal on officers' remuneration on the agenda based on the result of the advice given by the relevant organization.

 7. Method of calculating remuneration

-1) Base remuneration
+(1) Base remuneration

 Paid based on the magnitude of the role and the scope of responsibility for each position.